xinhaoyuan/morpheus-app-test/mnesia_test_repro_1/README.md

 # Description

-This reproduces a deadlock due to an atomic violation between `merge_schema` TXs when starting mnesia, and an `add_table_copy` TX.
+This reproduces a deadlock due to an atomicity violation between `merge_schema` TXs when starting mnesia, and an `add_table_copy` TX.

 For example, suppose there are two nodes A and B: